Asset Inventory Page Details

-An Asset owner must be chosen for every inventory asset within the Secureframe platform and should be kept up-to-date as necessary to maintain standard compliance.
+Important note: Asset owners must be chosen for every inventory asset within the Secureframe platform and should be kept up-to-date as necessary to maintain standard compliance.

 Mark Devices In Scope or out of Scope